open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 ### writing to internal class fields

-With inlined advices, using the `@Advice.FieldValue(value = "fieldName", readOnly = false)` annotation on advice method parameter allows to modify the `fieldName` field of the instrumented class.
+With inlined advices, using the `@Advice.FieldValue(value = "fieldName", readOnly = false)` annotation on advice method parameters allows modifying the `fieldName` field of the instrumented class.

-When using non-inlined advices, reading the original field value is still done with `@Advice.FieldValue` annotated parameter, however modifying the value is done through the advice method return value and `@Advice.AssignReturned.ToFields` annotation.
+When using non-inlined advices, reading the original field value is still done with the `@Advice.FieldValue` annotated parameter, however modifying the value is done through the advice method return value and `@Advice.AssignReturned.ToFields` annotation.